Thomas Hopsonn: Admiral

 He was promoted to Vice Admiral of the Blue and sailed for the Mediterranean under Sir Francis Wheler with the as his flagship.
-In February 1694 he sailed home, conducting a convoy of nearly a hundred ships from Cadiz to England without incident.
+In February 1694 he sailed home, conducting a convoy of nearly a hundred ships from Cádiz to England without incident.
 He spent the next two years in the Channel and off Dunkirk, attempting to trap the French privateer Jean Bart.
 In 1696 he gave up his commission in the Foot Guards, and in 1698 he was elected, thanks to the influence of Lord Cutts, to the rotten borough of Newtown on the Isle of Wight.
 He would represent the constituency until 1705.